 The Probate Court appoints the guardian.
 Although the court will favor the person named in the Will or Designation of Guardian, the court must satisfy itself that the person named is suitable.
 Unless waived in a Will or Designation of Guardian, the person appointed must also post a bond.

 When a guardian of the estate is appointed, the guardian has certain duties.
-This include:
+These include:

 - Taking an inventory of the minor’s assets, and reporting those assets to the court.

 - Obtaining the court’s permission to spend the minor’s assets.
-This includes such mundane items as clothing and school tuition.
+This includes paying for such mundane items as clothing and school tuition.

 At age 18, the guardianship will be terminated.
 The remaining funds are distributed to the child, and a final account is presented to the court.

 While a guardianship is established to protect a child, it can be a cumbersome process.
-There may be, however, alternatives.
+There may be alternatives, however.

 Items of Interest